-IL GIARDINO – THE GARDEN (Italien, Deutschland 2018, Francesca Bertin, Student Award).
+IL GIARDINO – THE GARDEN (Germany, Italy 2018, Francesca Bertin, Student Award).
 The garden is the hidden retreat of two men.
 Here, for a little while, they can escape the heat that overwhelms them during their work on the building site.
 In the garden time becomes blurred, a friendship grows while the summer seeps in around them like sticky honey.

-VIOLENCE IS TO CHARGE 600 EUROS – PUBLIC LAND II – VIOLENCE IS TO CHARGE 600 EUROS – PUBLIC LAND II (Griechenland, Spanien, Deutschland 2017, Elena Friedrich, Student Award).
+VIOLENCE IS TO CHARGE 600 EUROS – PUBLIC LAND II – VIOLENCE IS TO CHARGE 600 EUROS – PUBLIC LAND II (Germany, Greece, Spain 2017, Elena Friedrich, Student Award).
 Film or philosophy?
 A dialogue, a car full of oranges - and a juicer.
 A short discourse about society, images and power, expressed in images that defy the power of representation.

 HASTA MAÑANA, SI DIOS QUIERE – SEE YOU TOMORROW, GOD WILLING!
-(Spanien, Norwegen 2017, Ainara Vera, DOK.panorama).
+(Norway, Spain 2017, Ainara Vera, DOK.panorama).
 In the past when women did not get married but wanted to work they became nuns.
 Together these 17 nuns are over a thousand years old.
 They alternate seamlessly between theological philosophy and banalities and chuckle.
 Astute and mentally agile, they know just how to live in the moment.

-IMPULSO (Spanien, Frankreich 2017, Emilio Belmonte, DOK.panorama).
+IMPULSO (France, Spain 2017, Emilio Belmonte, DOK.panorama).
 Rocío Molina is known as the moderniser of flamenco.
 Her dancing combines tradition and avant garde in a new form of expression.
 IMPULSO documents the very personal creative process involved in making her latest show – from the first rehearsals to the grand finale.

-LOTS OF KIDS, A MONKEY AND A CASTLE (Spanien 2017, Gustavo Salmeron, BEST OF FESTS).
+LOTS OF KIDS, A MONKEY AND A CASTLE (Spain 2017, Gustavo Salmeron, Best of Fests).
 “A chaotic family makes chaotic decisions in a chaotic way.”
 This sentence by one family member sums up their clan rather well.
 The eccentric but lovable Julita, mother of the filmmaker Gustavo Salmerón, pulls the strings.
 An intoxicating docu-comedy.